2025 Solar Incentives Guide for Flagstaff, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
+Click here to learn more about the new Inflation Reduction Act.
 Your local Flagstaff solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Tax credits, rebates and more might be provided at multiple levels.
-On top of federal solar incentives, there are often state and local ones as well.
-These solar incentives — which may be given by the state of Arizona, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.
+Rebates, tax credits and more can be provided at multiple levels.
+Along with federal solar incentives, there are often state and local ones, too.
+Incentives might be offered by the state of Arizona, or by your county or municipality.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Flagstaff